 As of December 31, 2020, the Adviser had approximately \$3.0 trillion in discretionary assets under management, and approximately \$3.8 trillion when combined with all of its affiliates' assets under management.

-As the manager, the Adviser has overall responsibility for directing the fund's investments and handling its business affairs.
+As the manager, the Adviser is responsible for handling the fund's business affairs.

 Sub-Adviser(s)